sjgiorgi/chatlab/docs/crowd-integration/prolific.rst

          SESSION_ID     → Value will be set from Panel or URL

 4. Save your Survey Flow.
-5. In the ChatLab question’s JavaScript editor, reference the embedded data:
+5. In the ChatLab question's JavaScript editor, reference the embedded data:

    .. code-block:: javascript